 - Sally has failed to notice that among the readings assigned by her professor is an article exploring how the role of women changed from the beginning of the Victorian period to the end.
 Those readings showed that

-- female authors were being published and read like never before
+- during the Victorian period, female authors were being published and read like never before

-- the public praised Queen Victoria (a woman!) for making England a great nation
+- the public praised Queen Victoria (a woman!) for making England a world empire

 - some women actually fought against the new feminists because they distrusted their motives

 - many wealthy women in England were downright nasty to their poorer sisters, especially the Irish.

 - Sally’s paper focused mainly on her general impression that sexism is unfair (something that she already believed before she started taking the course), but Sally has not engaged with the controversies or surprising details (such as, for instance, the fact that for the first time male writers were writing with female readers in mind; or that upperclass women contributed to the degradation of lower-class women).

 On the advice of her professor, Sally revises her paper as follows:

 |Women can be just as strong and capable as men are.
 Why do men think they have the right to make all the laws and keep all the money, when women stay in the kitchen?
 People should be judged by what they contribute to society, not by the kind of chromosomes they carry.||In "The Rights of Woman," Mary Wollestonecraft said women appear weak because they lack men's rights: "Let woman share the rights and she will emulate the virtues of man" (136).
 She questioned the assumption that womanly jobs, such as breastfeeding, were inferior to manly ones, such as war.
 Now that we have packaged baby formula and female fighter pilots, we may have to rethink some of her specific points, but her overall argument is still valid. |